zekro-archive/serverManager/README.md

 - [x] Config *(needs to be tested)*
 *To set stuff like servers location, backup location...*
 - [x] "Running since" display
+*So you can see in the main screen how long the servers are runnuing after last (re-)start*